Black Tea

-Discover the captivating world of black tea, a sensory journey that begins in the lush gardens of China and India.
-Renowned for its copper color and intense aromas, this tea from Camellia sinensis is distinguished by its complete oxidation process.
-From harvest to cup, each step of production is a tribute to tradition and quality.
-Imagine a hot infusion with fruity notes of Yunnan, a flavor-rich Ceylon black tea, or a delicately floral Darjeeling.
-Each sachet contains a cargo of benefits, from energizing theine to antioxidant tannins, perfect for your health.
-Whether plain or subtly flavored with vanilla, rose, or cinnamon, black tea offers an infinite range of tastes and virtues.
-Join us to discover the secrets of this millennial beverage, appreciated by connoisseurs for its depth and complexity.
+Step into the captivating world of black tea, a sensory journey that begins in the lush gardens of China and India.
+Known for its amber liquor and rich, intense aromas, this tea from the Camellia sinensis plant is defined by its full oxidation process.
+From harvest to cup, every stage of production pays tribute to tradition and craft.
+Picture a warming infusion with the fruity notes of a Yunnan, the layered depth of a Ceylon, or the delicate floral character of a Darjeeling.
+Each variety brings its own character, along with the natural benefits of energising theine and antioxidant tannins.
+Whether enjoyed pure or gently flavoured with vanilla, rose or cinnamon, black tea offers an endless range of tastes and pleasures.
+Explore the secrets of this centuries-old brew, cherished by connoisseurs for its depth and complexity.

 Organic Op Jinjing